 Winter Storm Warning – Life-threatening, severe winter conditions have begun or will begin within 24 hours.
 People in a warning area should take precautions immediately.

-Right now, where I am at, there is a Winter Storm Warning out for the next 15 hours or so.
+Right now (winter 2013), where I am at, there is a Winter Storm Warning out for the next 15 hours or so.

 What to Prepare Before….WAY Before

 - Make sure you have a 3 day supply of water (3 gallons per person) and easy to prepare food.
 Here is my favorite 72 hour no-prep food kit.